Rakeela/dragora-notes/notes-on-potential-applicability-of-rna-vaccination-to-treatment-of-schizophrenia.md

 I believe that this strongly favors the conclusion that celiac's disease contributes to brain permeability.
 Viewing schizophrenia as a cumulative structure caused by many neglected minor injuries rather than by a singular etiology, an attempt to vaccinate against schizophrenia as through cultured tolerogenic dendrites or an unknown direct RNA method might require a tolerogenic vaccination for celiac's disease, which should be noted as another name for grain allergy.

 It also mentions possible age-related weakening of the brain-blood barrier, suggesting that pushing back petty brain permeability insults from the immune system may have anti-senescent functions as well.
+This is further support for the concept that a general course of allergy vaccination across the entire population would be highly productive.

 ---
 Back to [[Author's Nonfiction]]